VivekRajagopal/vivek-rajagopal/public/page-data/blog/react-noteapp.md

-# Todo App made with [insert framework]
+# Todo App made with <JSFramework/>

 Todo app tutorials are everywhere!
 They're a nice starting point in trying to learn the basics of a particular framework or language.
 It combines user input and state and view management - and you make something *useful!*

 So of course...
-I needed to make [my own](/demo-builds/react-noteapp/index.html)!
+I needed to make [my own](https://github.com/react-dnd/react-dnd)!

 ## Something useful